Air China signs deal to purchase 60 Boeing B737 aircraft

-BEIJING (Reuters) - Air China Ltd (601111.SS), the country’s flag carrier, said Monday it signed an agreement to order 60 Boeing B737 planes for a total price of $5.9 billion.
+BEIJING, Dec 22 (Reuters) - Air China Ltd, the country’s flag carrier, said Monday it signed an agreement to order 60 Boeing B737 planes for a total price of $5.9 billion.

 The aircraft are to be delivered between 2016 and 2020 per the agreement, which was disclosed Monday in a Air China regulatory filing.